manuelcortez/learnit/README.md

 # learnit

-A simple software to use spaced repetition
+A simple web application for learning a language thanks to spaced repetition.